bittnkr/uniq/README.md

 After releasing the idea, I received some objections about the asuredness of my "claims".
 The most common is:

 **How can you asure that it is really lock-free?**
+This is somewhat hard to proof, because the problem its not well defined, and considered impossible, but the main point is the cost per operation is O(1) for any number of concurrent threads, I've tested with up to 512 threads reading and writing a single position buffer and get the same result.

+If you dont believe I can say

 ## The proof is in the pudding